emilyriederer/website/content/post/team-of-packages/index.md

 -   Tackle refactoring **across all our packages** instead of one-by-one to attempt to unneeded, potentially brittle dependencies
 -   Set up **two-way unit tests** (or "integration tests") where we have dependencies to ensure that the intent of dependent packages doesn't drift apart

+[^1]: Courtesy of Garrick Aden-Buie's [gist](https://gist.github.com/gadenbuie/c83e078bf8c81b035e32c3fc0cf04ee8)

-[^1]: Many practitioners have built off of Christensen's initial theory with sometimes passionately conflicting opinions on the nuances
+[^2]: Many practitioners have built off of Christensen's initial theory with sometimes passionately conflicting opinions on the nuances

-[^2]: The `usethis` package also has many great examples of "IT Guy"-like qualities.
+[^3]: The `usethis` package also has many great examples of "IT Guy"-like qualities.
 One that I don't discuss in this post is explicitly *informing* users what it intends to do and then seeking permission

-[^3]: This is *not* a recommendation for the best way to store credentials!
+[^4]: This is *not* a recommendation for the best way to store credentials!
 There are many other options such as keychains and password managers that your organization may prefer.
 I use a relatively simple example here that I could implement without adding any bulky code or additional packages to illustrate the point of opinionated design - not to give advice on security.

-[^4]: rOpenSci has a nice discussion on function naming in their package [style guide](https://devguide.ropensci.org/building.html#package-api)
+[^5]: rOpenSci has a nice discussion on function naming in their package [style guide](https://devguide.ropensci.org/building.html#package-api)